 Recipes to Use Up Produce

 Slow Cooker Apple Butter is a great way to use up any surplus of apples.
 Depending on how you cut the apples, the only items left behind are the seeds and the stems.
 Once the apples have been stewing, they transform into a silky smooth butter that makes a wholesome addition to your favorite bowl of oats, a topping for breakfast hotcakes, or as a sweet dipping sauce for a delicious fruit board.
-What’s more, if you prepare this recipe in large batches, you can prolong the usability of your apples by freezing the butter for up to three months.
+What’s more, if you prepare this recipe in large batches, you can prolong the usability of your apples by freezing the apple butter for up to three months.

 The main ingredients in this salad are a few common produce items that often go to waste.
 So this salad was created to allow you to experience the textures and unique qualities that these plant-based foods have to offer, especially when combined.
 With proper preparation and storage, you can let the full flavor and nutrition of spinach, blueberries, red onion, and toasted sunflower seeds shine.
 Then, once you’re finished eating the Shine Brightly Salad, don’t be surprised if you’re also shining from the inside out!